-- If you pay rent and are on a low income you can claim Housing Benefit
+- If you pay rent and are on a low income and are over pension age you can claim Housing Benefit.
+Some customers living in supported accommodation can also claim.

 - If you pay Council tax and are on a low income you may be entitled to Council Tax Support